-(Exact Name of Registrant as Specified in its Charter)

-ALASKA

-(Zip Code)

-(State of other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-2607 Southeast Blvd, Ste.
-B211

-Spokane, Washington

-(Address of Principal Executive Offices)

-(Registrant's Telephone Number, including Area Code)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). \square Yes \square No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer" "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check one):

-Large accelerated filer

-Accelerated filer

-Non-accelerated filer

-Smaller Reporting Company

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) \Box Yes \boxtimes No

-Number of shares of issuer's common stock outstanding at November 14, 2014: 123,382,809
+(Exact Name of Registrant as Sp ecified in its Charter) ALASKA 91-0742812 (State of other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2607 Southeast Blvd, Ste.
+B211 Spokane, Washington 99223-4942 (Address of Principal Executive Offices) (Zip Code) (509) 535-736 67 (Registrant's Telephone Number, including Area Code) (Former name, former address and former fisca al year, if changed since last report) Indicate by check mark whether the issuer (1) filed all reports requ Exchange Act of 1934 during the past 12 months (or for such sho reports), and (2) has been subject to such filing requirements for the rter period that the registrant was required to file such Indicate by check mark whether the registrant has submitted elect every Interactive Data File required to be submitted and posted pur chapter) during the preceding 12 months (or for such shorter peri such files). ✓ Yes ☐ No rsuant to Rule 405 of Regulation S-T (§232.405 of this Indicate by check mark whether the registrant is a large accelerate smaller reporting company.
+See the definitions of "large accele company" in Rule 12b-2 of the Exchange Act (Check one): Large accelerated filer □ Accelerated filer □ Non-acc rated filer" "accelerated filer" and "smaller reporting Indicate by check mark whether the Registrant is a shell company ( ☒ No (as defined in Rule 12b-2 of the Exchange Act) ☐ Yes